 With a digital twin in place, all of that changes.

 Incidents at a distribution centre are usually quite visible, it's just very hard to keep an eye on every aspect of a sortation system and see what is hidden in the data noise.
 With a digital twin, the distribution centre gets to zoom in on every nook and cranny of the sortation system.
 This is incredibly helpful if you want to detect why bottlenecks occur in a system, or how to allocate operators according to the present parcel mix.
 And of course, it is really only with a digital twin that you get to watch a slow-motion version of how your sortation system handled a peak season, Black Friday for example, and get to simulate flow strategies for next time your system is facing a peak shopping holiday.
 It is all about getting the most throughput out of your system – both now and in the future.

 Let's break the process into four basic steps:

 To adopt a digital twin represents a major step forward in terms of working with digitalisation.
 With a digital twin comes a host of opportunities – at every level of your distribution centre.
-However, to fulfill the potential of a digital twin, your organisation needs to learn how to use it.
+However, to fulfil the potential of a digital twin, your organisation needs to learn how to use it.
 You need to be committed to the process of working with a digital twin.